 If your organization uses a firewall, make sure to set it up so people in your organization can use Gmail.
 Firewall rules should connect to the supported hosts and routes in this article.
 Otherwise, people might be blocked from Gmail, or unable to use some Gmail features.

-These hosts and routes should be whitelisted in your firewall rules even if you turn off the corresponding service in the Admin console.
-Gmail uses these hosts and routes to communicate with other Google Workspace and Google services.
+The hosts and routes in this article should be set to allowed in your firewall rules.
+They should be allowed even if you turn off the corresponding service in your Google Admin console.
+Gmail uses these hosts and routes to communicate with Google and Google Workspace services.

-Even if you don't see activity at the above addresses, there could be future activity.
-Also, the IP addresses that various domain names use don't necessarily fall within any given range.
+- Even if there's no current activity at these hosts, there might be future activity.
+IP addresses used by various domain names use don't necessarily fall within any specific range.

-Techniques that Gmail uses to connect to Google servers depend on a number of things, such as the browser, browser version, and networking conditions.
-If your organization deploys Gmail add-ons, those might require you to authorize additional hosts.
+- Techniques that Gmail uses to connect to Google servers depend on several factors, for example the browser you're using, and network performance.
+If your organization uses Gmail add-ons, you should authorize any other hosts.

-Finally, other Google services could also use the same IP addresses that Gmail uses.
+- Other Google services can use the same IP addresses that Gmail uses.

 The asterisk (*) is a wild card, and can be any value except a period.